Detective I. M. Manly here, and I’ve stopped by today to tell you about a serious situation concerning today’s protagonists.

 I asked him why he was sporting such a long face.
 His response was stunning.

 He said he’d had about all he could take from his writer.
-She’d stopped conducting any real research and turned to the internet for every scrap of crappy information.
-Then he paused a second before delivering the really big bombshell.
+She’d stopped conducting any real research and subsequently turned to the internet where she mined tons of crappy information.
+Then Biff paused a second before delivering the really big bombshell.
 He said he was thinking about leaving, maybe even killing himself off in the final pages of the next book.

 I couldn’t believe it.
 Not Biff Steele!
 I asked what, if anything, could be done to make things right again.
 That’s when he told me everything.
-Then he drove straight home to confront his writer.
-One of his co-characters was there, sitting on the typewriter, when Biff burst through the front door and started his rant.
+Then, shaking like a leaf on a tree during a hurricane, he drove straight home to confront his writer.

 This, she said, is what Biff